working hours

 A dispersed workforce

-The ability to track time worked as time spent at a desk is largely over, with 71% of workers doing their jobs from home some or all the time.
-Employers now have to rely on other methods to track time spent on the job.
+The ability to track time worked as time spent at a desk is largely over, with 71% of workers doing their jobs from home some or all of the time

 Tight budgets